ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 ``test/units/``

-If you start writing a test that requires external services then you may be writing an integration test, rather than a unit test.
+Unit tests can't use external services

+Ansible modules are mostly about external services

 .. container:: handout

-   That's all I'm going to say on unit tests
+   * That's all I'm going to say on unit tests
-   For more info join ``#ansible-devel``
+   * For more info join ``#ansible-devel``

 Integration Tests: Why?
 =======================

-If you can write a Playbook you can write a test
+* If you can write a Playbook you can write a test
-Much easier to write than an unit test
+* Much easier to write than an unit test
-Testing the interface, can deal with module being rewritten
+* Testing the interface, can deal with module being rewritten
+* Speak with us in TWG or IRC for more info

 .. container:: handout